TobiasWehrum/unity-utilities/EditorHelper/README.md

 # EditorHelper

-The `EditorHelper` contains static helper methods for editor classes.
-Right now, there's only one of them for getting the tooltip of a field.
+Contains a method for getting the `[Tooltip]` attribute content of fields for editor classes.
+I might add more helper methods in the future.

 ## Example